 Chondroplasty with microfracture knee surgery exposes patients to the inherent risks associated with both surgery and anesthesia.

 Chondroplasty with microfracture knee surgery is not the only option for those patients who have loss of knee cartilage.
-Regenexx offers patients the opportunity to use their own stem cells to generate cartilage in the knee joint.
+Regenexx procedures for knee pain offers patients the opportunity to use their own stem cells to generate cartilage in the knee joint.
 As opposed to Chondroplasty with microfracture knee surgery, Regenexx is a simple needle in needle out procedure and therefore the patient is not exposed to the inherent risks associated with surgery and anesthesia.